 While making the switch, to current affairs, Sylvie requested Dr Kurien to give the creative team “complete freedom”.
 He agreed & said, ‘Look if there are problems, you need to deal with them.
 If you are arrested, then you are arrested.
 We are not going to bail you out of jail.’
 And they have not gone to jail

 Sylvie released the Amul girl’s first topical ad.
-Titled “Thoroughbread”, the ad showed the Amul girl as a jockey holding a slice of bread during the horse race season.
+The Amul girl appeared in an advertisement during the horse racing season, titled “Thoroughbread” where she was shown as a jockey clutching a slice of bread

 Sylvie’s son Rahul took over & works with copywriter Manish Jhaveri & illustrator Jayant Rane to keep the Amul Girl busy.
 She is versatile – she can become the person in the ad & change according to the topic.
 She keeps company with Trump, Priyanka, Chopra, Deepika, Liverpool & so many others.